romanejaquez/responsive-ui-flutter-workshop/step_06/instructions.md

 ```

-This way, as the user stretches the screen, the ```LayoutBuilder``` widget supplies the available constraints, which get evaluated until it satisfies the corresponding condition, which then gets returned by the build method and thus displayed to the user accordingly.
+This way, as the user stretches the screen, the ```LayoutBuilder``` widget supplies the available constraints, which get evaluated until it satisfies the corresponding condition, then it gets returned by the build method and thus displayed to the user accordingly.

-Notice we're making use of the ```Expanded``` widget here, which allows us to distribute the available space in the parent ```Row``` among both child ```Expanded``` widgets.
-Notice also we're setting the ```flex``` property to 2 on the top one; this gives sizing priority to it when layout space is being distributed, making it twice the available space as the other one.
+Notice the use of the ```Expanded``` widget here, which allows us to distribute the available space in the parent ```Row``` among both child ```Expanded``` widgets.
+Notice also the setting of the ```flex``` property to 2 on the top one; this gives sizing priority to it when layout space is being distributed, making it twice the available space as the other one.
 This is a way to achieve fluidity out of the box in Flutter.

-Go ahead now and stretch the **UI Output** panel after hitting ```Run``` on DartPad to see how, as you stretch and shrink the screen and you cross over the 600px threshold established, the layout switches from being a ```Column``` to a ```Row```, and notice the ```Expanded``` widgets in action as the space stretches in a flexible manner, keeping the content flowing on the screen.
+Go ahead now and stretch the **UI Output** panel after hitting ```Run``` on DartPad to see how, as you stretch and shrink the screen and you cross over the threshold established, the layout switches from being a ```Column``` to a ```Row```, and notice the ```Expanded``` widgets in action as the space stretches in a flexible manner, keeping the content flowing on the screen.

-Note: aside from the predefined breakpoints for all common device screens we set earlier, you can define arbitrary values like the one we defined (```Utils.twoColumnLayoutWidth```), which provide your app with intermediate values that make it trigger required changes and cause adjustments in your app to make it flow better.
+Note: aside from the predefined breakpoints for all common device screens established earlier, you can define arbitrary values like the one defined (```Utils.twoColumnLayoutWidth```), which provide your app with intermediate values that make it trigger required changes and cause adjustments in your app to make it flow better.
 Use your best judgement in these cases.